-Recalls & Safety
+Recalls and Safety

-Product Recalls Helping to Keep Your Family Safe — As a consumer advocate, we are committed to helping keep you and your family safe.
+As a consumer advocate, we are committed to helping keep you and your family safe.
 Although recent product recalls have repeatedly made the headlines, if you are not reading, watching, or listening in the right place, you may miss the news.
 This is especially true when there have been so many recalls in such a short period of time.

 Several federal agencies or departments share responsibility for making sure products sold in the United States are safe.
 Oversight of drugs, cosmetics, medical devices, and most foods falls under the Food and Drug Administration (FDA).
 The United States Department of Agriculture regulates meat quality.
 The National Highway Traffic Safety Administration regulates cars.
 Toy safety is regulated by the Consumer Products Safety Administration.